UniversalDependencies/tools/README.txt

 to check that they are valid, too.

 The script runs under Python 3 and needs the third-party module "regex".
 If you do not have the "regex" module, install it using "pip install --user regex".
+NOTE: Depending on the configuration of your system, it is possible that both Python 2 and 3 are installed; then you may have to run "python3" instead of "python", and "pip3" instead of "pip".

-  cat la_proiel-ud-train.conllu | python validate.py --lang la
+  cat la_proiel-ud-train.conllu | python validate.py --lang la --max-err=0

 You can run "python validate.py --help" for a list of available options.